rocketbot-cl/GoogleCalendar/docs/Manual_GoogleCalendar.md

 1. Manual: __Download__ the .zip file and unzip it in the modules folder.
 The folder name must be the same as the module and inside it must have the following files and folders: \__init__.py, package.json, docs, example and libs.
 If you have the application open, refresh your browser to be able to use the new module.
 2. Automatic: When entering Rocketbot Studio on the right margin you will find the **Addons** section, select **Install Mods**, search for the desired module and press install.

+## How to use this module

+Before using this module, you must register your app into Google Cloud Portal.

+1. Sign in with a google account and get into the following link: https://console.cloud.google.com/projectcreate?previousPage=%2Fhome%2Fdashboard
+2. Complete the form to create a new proyect and then press "Create".
+3. Within the Navigation Menu (Left), get into API and Services.
+4. Go to the upper section and press "+ ENABLE API AND SERVICES".
+5. Search for "Google Calendar API", select it and then press "ENABLE".
+6. Go back to the Navigation Menu, go to API and Services and then get into Credentials.
+7. Press Create Credentials and select OAuth Client ID.
+Then select Application Type: Desktop App, give it a name and press Create.
+8. Download the credentials JSON file.
+9. Finally, go back to the Navigation Menu, go to Consent Screen and add your user in the "Test Users" section (even if it is the same that is creating the app).

+Note: When the first connection is made, a .pickle file will be created in the Rocketbot root folder, to connect to the same service with another account you must give each session a name.
+If credentials expire you must delete the .pickle file and create and download a new credentials (JSON) file.

 ## Description of the commands